MathisRosenhauer/libaec/INSTALL.md

   make check install
 ```

-# Intel compiler settings
+# Optimization

+Libaec in general and encoding performance in particular can benefit
+from vectorization and other compiler optimizations.
+You can try to
+enable higher than default optimizations and check the benefits with
+the bench target.

-The Intel compiler can improve performance by vectorizing certain
+## Intel compiler
-parts of the code on x86 architectures.
-Assuming your CPU supports
-AVX2, the following options will increase encoding speed.
+Assuming your CPU supports AVX2, the following options will increase
+encoding speed.

 ```shell
   ../configure CC=icc